All Articles

 All grills

 • No matter which kind of grill you prefer, stationing it on a flat surface, at least 10 feet away from your home, including balconies, porches, walls and decks, is imperative.
-In fact, the U.S. Fire Administration notes in their most recent report1 that 32% of residential grill fires begin on patios, porches and terraces.
+In fact, the National Fire Protection Association (NFPA) notes in their latest report1 that over 25% of grill-related structure fires begin on exterior balconies or open porches.

 • A clean, well-maintained grill is a safe grill that can provide delicious meals for years to come.
 Routine cleaning prevents the buildup of grease and other residue which, if left to accumulate, can prevent the grill from circulating heat and reaching its proper temperature.
 Iconic home and décor guru Martha Stewart recommends cleaning your grill one to two times a month and provides tips for cleaning a grill optimally.2

-• Always keep a fire extinguisher near your grilling area and learn how it works so you’ll be ready to use it if the need arises.
+• Always keep a fire extinguisher near your grilling area.
+Plus, take time to learn how it works so you’ll be ready to use it if the need arises.

 Charcoal grills